What is the best way to practice fast parts?

 -

-Number of posts: 944
+Number of posts : 944

-Length of time playing piano: Started playing seriously in 2007, and been doing so since.
+Length of time playing piano : Started playing seriously in 2007, and been doing so since.

-Guru Points: 18
+Guru Points : 18

-» What is the best way to practice fast parts?
+» What to practice

-» What is the best way to practice fast parts?
+» What to practice

 Andrew Furmanczyk Piano Academy :: Learn How To Play Piano :: Piano Related Discussions :: How should we practise?